-- (3) The making of a declaration of public policy or a promise of public action does not give rise to an offence against this section. - (4) In this section - - "detriment" means violence, injury, punishment, damage, loss or disadvantage;
+- (3) The making of a declaration of public policy or a promise of public action does not give rise to an offence against this section. - (4) In this section -

-"electoral conduct" means -
+electoral conduct means -

-- (a) candidature at an election; - (b) withdrawal of candidature from an election; - a vote, or an omission to vote, at an election; or (c) - support of, or opposition to, a candidate for election; - "reward" means a reward in the form of valuable consideration or any other recompense, benefit or advantage.
+- candidature at an election; - withdrawal of candidature from an election; (b) - a vote, or an omission to vote, at an election; or (c) - support of, or opposition to, a candidate for election;

+reward means a reward in the form of valuable consideration or any other recompense, benefit or advantage.